External Ids for INHBE Gene

 GeneCards Summary for INHBE Gene

 INHBE (Inhibin Beta E Subunit) is a Protein Coding gene.
-Among its related pathways are TGF-beta signaling pathway and Metabolism of proteins.
+Among its related pathways are TGF-beta signaling pathway (KEGG) and Signaling pathways regulating pluripotency of stem cells.
 GO annotations related to this gene include cytokine activity and hormone activity.
 An important paralog of this gene is INHBC.

 UniProtKB/Swiss-Prot for INHBE Gene